HOW DIGESTION WORKS

 A small amount of putrefaction is tolerable and

-tolerable, but more is very harmful and toxic for the body.
+common, but more is very harmful and toxic for the body.

 Causes for putrefaction include eating too much protein at one time, insufficient chewing, bad food combinations, deficiencies of digestive enzymes such as trypsin and chymotrypsin, improper pH of the intestinal tract, and the presence of incorrect flora in the intestinal tract.

 Rotting.
 This is similar to putrefaction.
 However, it occurs in the absence of putrefying bacteria.
+Instead, other bacteria destroy the food improperly.
 This is what happens if you leave an egg or a piece of meat in the open air for a few days.

 THE ABSORPTION OF NUTRIENTS